Maximizing Value for Aitkin Taxpayers

 How does the cost of the plan compare to the November 2025 referendum?

-The April 2026 referendum will cost the homeowners anywhere between 28-33% less than than the November 2025 plan, depending on the value of your home.
+The April 2026 referendum will cost homeowners approximately 33% less annually than than the November 2025 plan, depending on the value of your home.

 Click on the image above to view larger.